OpenSWE1R/swe1r-re/Build-Instructions.md

 It is assumed you have a working environment including C compiler which will work with CMake.
 It is also assumed that you have a working git installation and know how to use it.

-For all platforms, you must first clone the repository:
+For all platforms, you must first clone the repository and create a "build/" directory in the repository:

 ```
 git clone https://github.com/OpenSWE1R/openswe1r.git
 cd openswe1r
+mkdir build
+cd build
 ```

+All of the following instructions should be ran from that "build/" directory, unless noted otherwise.

 ---